 Bartender Chris McMillan was not only a co-founder of the Museum of the American Cocktail, but he’s been listed as one of the 25 most influential cocktail personalities of the 20th-century by Imbibe Magazine.
 He’s a fourth generation bartender and is known for reciting drink-themed poetry while mixing drinks.
 And if you sit at the bar, he’ll likely tell you a story while making your cocktail.
 They offer cocktail classes by the master mixologist, and have an food extensive menu to match the exquisite alcohol-based conconctions.

 Twelve Mile Limit opened in Mid-City in 2010, and quickly became a favorite among locals who love craft cocktails, but prefer an unpretentious setting.
 In addition to cocktails, the bar offers beer, comfort food, a pool table and a patio.
 The beer list features mainstream domestics and a collection of craft brews.
 Prices are reasonable, especially considering the high-quality mixology on offer.
-Check out the brunch offerings on Saturday and Sunday, or come by Tuesday through Sunday for barbecue to complement your adult beverage selections.
+Check out the brunch offerings on Saturday and Sunday, or come by Tuesday through Sunday for some Cuban fair to complement your adult beverage selections.